hungovercoders-blog/datagriff/docs/_posts/2023-08-23-pass-databricks-analyst/2023-08-23-pass-databricks-analyst.md

 ![Describe History]({{ site.baseurl }}/assets/2023-08-23-pass-databricks-analyst/describe-history.png)

 Lets accidentally insert a new duplicate row then look at the history again.
+We wil now see a new WRITE version in the history based on the new row we inserted in a transaction.

 ```sql
 INSERT INTO learning.hungovercoders.beers